Lymantria dispar dispar: Adults

-The males have feathery antennae versus the thin antennae of females.
+Males have feathery antennae versus the thin antennae of females.
 Size differences are also noted, with the forewing of the male moth being 20–24 mm long, and that of the female 31–35 mm.
 The females are bigger than the males.
 Another important difference between the sexes is that females possess fully formed wings but do not fly.
 Female flight is common in Eurasia, but these moths may be of a different species.

 Moths usually emerge from pupae in July, but it can vary with population density and climate.
 The brown male gypsy moth emerges first, usually one or two days before the females do.
 The males fly in rapid zigzag patterns, but are capable of direct flight.
 Like most moths, the males are typically nocturnal, but can sometimes be seen flying during the day as well.
 The males fly up and down tree trunks, or other vertical objects in search of females.
 When heavy, black-and-white egg-laden females emerge, they emit a pheromone that attracts the males.
 The female has a small gland near the tip of the abdomen that releases the pheromone with a pumping motion, termed "calling".
 It can attract males from long distances, tracking the scent through its erratic flight pattern.
 The sex pheromone of female gypsy moths is (7R,8S)-7,8-epoxy-2-methyloctadecane.
 A previous failed identification of this pheromone, 10-acetoxy-cis-7-hexadec-1-ol, was given the trivial name of gyptol.
 It was found in female moth extracts, but was later shown to be inactive.
 The structure determination of this pheromone was an eventful chapter in the history of pheromone chemistry.

 Courtship is not elaborate: the female must raise her wing to allow the male to couple with her.
 The moths remain in copula for up to an hour, but the transfer of the spermatophore is usually accomplished within 10 minutes.
 A male moth can inseminate more than one female.
 Multiple mating in females is possible but uncommon, as the female stops releasing the attracting pheromone after mating.
 After mating, the females begin depositing the eggs.

 Adult moths live about one week.
 They do not possess an active digestive system and cannot feed, but they can drink in moisture.
 The reproductive chance for females lasts about two days, with the pheromone for attracting males being diminished by the third day.
 Due to the pheromone's potency, most females will mate.

 Females lay their eggs on trees, shrubs, rocks, vehicles, and plants of many types.
 Each of them typically lays about 500 eggs.
 The eggs are covered with a peachy fuzz that can cause serious rashes if touched by bare skin or fur.